Eamoned/google-data-analytics-casestudy/README.md

 ## Google Data Analytics Capstone - a complete case study

+## Case Study - Analyze smart device usage data to gain insights into how consumers use smart devices.

 This case study is part of the Google Data Analytics Professional Certificate and follows the 6 phases of data analysis according to Google.
 - Ask
 - Prepare